tnguyen2022/JavaSpreadsheet/code/resources/README.txt

+ASSIGNMENT 8 - PROVIDERS CODE:
+Successful Features:
+Successful Features include getting the buttons to work: confirming and cancelling edits made on a given cell.
+The delete button also works as intended, deleting a cell content on that given cell, however, the spreadsheet automatically will default evaluate that empty cell to 0.00000.
+The user is also able to scroll and select cells (with a red indication border of what cell is being selected).
+Unsuccessful Features:
+However, there were some features that we were not able to get working.
+For example, they already previously had their infinite scrolling to be glitchy and only obtainable by using the arrow keys around the scroll bar.
+Additionally, scrolling would be very laggy, as we assume it is reconstructing the view every frame that is being scrolled.
+Since they also didn’t implement extra credit functionalities, like selecting cells with keys, or any save/loading file features, we did not need to implement it from our controller to theirs.
+They also implemented their delete extra credit feature with a button in constrast to our implementation that used they delete key, and therefore, we adjusted to use their implementation of deleting a cell instead.

 EXTRA CREDIT FEATURES:
 LOADING FILES FROM GUI: opens and loads the file in a new seperate GUI JTable SAVING FILES FROM GUI: saves a file to an existing .txt file or creates a new save file